 In March 2019, I checked into the Andaz Large Suite King at Andaz Singapore, which occupies levels 25-39 of the gleaming mixed-use development DUO Tower in Bugis.
 The hotel is accessible via the Downtown line exit of Bugis MRT Station, and is situated close to the ethnic enclaves of Kampong Glam and Little India.
 The 342-room property has the distinction of being the first Andaz hotel in South-East Asia, and is presently one of Singapore’s newest hotels, having launched only in 2017 (along with Sofitel Singapore City Centre and InterContinental Singapore Robertson Quay).

 This would be my second stay at this hotel, my first being in the King Bed Room back in December 2017.
+Another notable hotel in the vicinity would be InterContinental Singapore.

 The UTW (“Under Ten Words”): Accessible luxury vibes and forest lodge cosy feels in Bugis.